 Before we get into the steps for capturing an exciting action photography shot, let’s talk about walk up shots and how to avoid them.
 To illustrate, we began this session by capturing a walk up shot of our model Derek doing a backflip on the beach.
 The shot is framed well enough, but the background is distracting and the picture angle is average at best.
 Unfortunately, this is the picture angle that most people would use when walking up with their smartphones or cameras to capture the action.

-While I tend to prioritize technique over gear, there are occasions such as this where gear lends an assist and opens up unique, creative opportunities.
-Start building your action photography shot by using a wide angle lens, which will allow you to move in closer and actually get into the action.
-For this session, I’m using a 15-35mm lens at 15mm.
+For non sports action photography, start building your action photography shot by using a wide angle lens, such as a 15-35mm lens at 15mm, which will allow you to move in closer and actually get into the action.

 Rather than relying on a perfect background, we can look for creative picture angles that use available objects in our favor.
 For this shot, I chose to lie on the ground and shoot toward the sky, incorporating the palm trees that the model used to launch into a backflip.
 The trees (along with the sand that I’ll introduce later) serve as a thematic element for the beach, but they also help frame the subject, leaving plenty of negative space in the blue sky to highlight the backflip and make the model’s outfit pop against the background.